 Lord Henry Bellingham, Under Secretary of State at the Foreign and Commonwealth Office (2010-2012)

-It is over 42 years you have been standing firm for your beliefs, your principles, for the people because you believe in people having the right to vote and the right to have their say.
+And this conference is so important because it’s over 42 years, you’ve been standing firm– standing firm, for your beliefs for your principles, standing firm, for the people, because you believe in people having a right to vote, and the right to have their say, and what can be more important than adherence to the rule of law, and the reintroduction of democracy.

-I just say to you and your supporters, your friends, that you have got a very large number of people in our Parliament in the UK, in different parliaments across Europe, in America, and the whole of the free world who are absolutely behind you.
+But what we’ve seen most recently is hugely depressing.
+And I really do despair of the recent election of Ebrahim Raisi, say, election, it’s actually not an election, it was a sham election, it’s the installation of someone who’s got the most appalling human rights record.
+And I just say to you, and your supporters, your friends, that you’ve got a very large number of people in our parliament in the UK, in different Parliament’s across Europe, in America, and the whole of the free world.
+You’ve got people who are absolutely right behind you, Your Excellency.
 We want you to succeed.
 We want your movement to succeed.
-We want democracy for Iran.

 Gilbert Mitterrand, President of the French Human Rights organization Foundation France Libertes